terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 ### Add Properties

-For descrive your Documents and for link them each others we need to add the properties.
+To descrive your Documents and to link them with each other, we need to add properties to our documents.
-We have different type of properties identified by datatypes
+We have various different type of properties identified by datatypes

 DataProperty : String/Numeric/Geo/Temporal Property refers to the format of data storage

-ObjectProperty : Enum/Link Property refers at the relationship between elements
+ObjectProperty : Enum/Link Property refers to a relationship between elements

 ![Property list](/blog/assets/images/schema_builder-06.png)